Elliptic fibrations on toric $K3$ hypersurfaces and mirror symmetry derived from Fano polytopes: Jacobian elliptic fibrations and evident lattices

-\begin{rem} There are several Jacobian elliptic fibrations of $S_k$ for each $k\in \{6,\ldots,18\}$.
-Our fibration $\pi_k$ of $S_k$ is carefully chosen in the first author's master thesis \cite{M1}.
-In fact, $\pi_k$ enable us to determine the lattice structure of $S_k$.
+\begin{rem} There are several Jacobian elliptic fibrations on $S_k$ for each $k\in \{6,\ldots,18\}$.
+In fact, our $\pi_k$ is useful to determine the lattice structure of $S_k$.
 Namely, our mathematical arguments in Section 3, 4 and 5 heavily depend on the properties of $\pi_k$. \end{rem}

 We have the following proposition by direct observations.